 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-The following colleges accept students on the DPhil in Geography and the Environment:
+The following colleges accept students for full-time study on the DPhil in Geography and the Environment: